 Numbers in a spreadsheet make your eyes glaze over.
 A well-designed dashboard tells a story at a glance.

-Modern BI analytics platforms—like Tableau, Cognos Analytics, or SAP Analytics Cloud—transform complex data into intuitive visualizations.
+Modern BI analytics platforms—like Tableau, Power BI, Cognos Analytics, or SAP Analytics Cloud—transform complex data into intuitive visualizations.
 Color-coded heat maps show you where problems are brewing.
 Trend lines reveal whether you're moving in the right direction.
 Interactive features let you drill down from high-level summaries to granular details with a single click.

 6. Take Action Based on Insights